In order to maximise children's learning, good attendance and punctuality at school is vital.

 What if my child is late to school in the morning?

-The pedestrian gate to the playground is closed after the bell is rung at 8.40am.
+The pedestrian gate to the playground is closed at 8.40am.

 Children arriving at school after this time must enter via the main entrance so that they can be signed in.